1. What is Advanced Search?

 Narrows search results to terms contained in RSS or Atom feeds

-8. A-of Advanced Operators Explained
+8. A-Z of Advanced Operators Explained

 The following is an alphabetical list of the search operators.
 Each entry typically includes the syntax, the capabilities, and an example.

-allinanchor: If you staryouquery with allinanchor:Google restricts results to pages containing alquery terms you specify in the anchotext on links to the page.
-For example, [ allinanchor: best museums sydney ] will return only pages iwhich the anchotext on links to the pages contaithe words “best,” “museums, and “sydney.Anchor text is the text on a page that is linked to another web page or a different place on the current page.
-When you click on anchor text, you will be taken to the page o place on the page to which it is linked.
-When using allinanchor: in youquery, do not include any other search operators.
-The functionality of allinanchor: is also availablthrougthe Advanced Web Search page, undeOccurrences.
+allinanchor: If you start your query with allinanchor:, Google restricts results to pages containing all query terms you specify in the anchor text on links to the page.
+For example, [ allinanchor: best museums sydney ] will return only pages in which the anchor text on links to the pages contain the words “best,” “museums,” and “sydney.”Anchor text is the text on a page that is linked to another web page or a different place on the current page.
+When you click on anchor text, you will be taken to the page or place on the page to which it is linked.
+When using allinanchor: in your query, do not include any other search operators.
+The functionality of allinanchor: is also available through the Advanced Web Search page, under Occurrences.

-allintext: If you start your query with allintext:, Google restricts results to those containing althe query terms you specify in the text of the page.
-For example, [ allintext: travel packing list ] will return only pages in which the words “travel, packing,” and list” appear in the tex o the page.
-This functionality can also be obtained through theAdvanced Web Search page, undeOccurrences.
+allintext: If you start your query with allintext:, Google restricts results to those containing all the query terms you specify in the text of the page.
+For example, [ allintext: travel packing list ] will return only pages in which the words “travel,” “packing,” and “list” appear in the text of the page.
+This functionality can also be obtained through theAdvanced Web Search page, under Occurrences.

-allintitle: If you start your query with allintitle:, Google restricts results to those containing althe query terms you specify ithe title.
-For example, [ allintitle: detect plagiarism ] wilreturn onl documents that contain the words detect and plagiarism in the title.
-This functionalit ca also be obtained through the Advanced Web Search page, undeOccurrences.
+allintitle: If you start your query with allintitle:, Google restricts results to those containing all the query terms you specify in the title.
+For example, [ allintitle: detect plagiarism ] will return only documents that contain the words “detect” and “plagiarism” in the title.
+This functionality can also be obtained through the Advanced Web Search page, under Occurrences.

-The title of a webpage is usually displayed at the top of the browser window and ithe first line of Googles search results for a page.
+The title of a webpage is usually displayed at the top of the browser window and in the first line of Google’s search results for a page.
 The author of a website specifies the title of a page with the HTML TITLE element.
-Theres only one title in a webpage.
+There’s only one title in a webpage.
 When using allintitle: in your query, do not include any other search operators.
-Thfunctionality of allintitle: is also available through the Advanced Web Search page, undeOccurrencesIn Image Search, the operator allintitle: will return images in files whose names contain the terms that you specify.
-IGoogle News, the operator allintitle: will return articles whose titles includthe terms you specify.
+The functionality of allintitle: is also available through the Advanced Web Search page, under Occurrences.
+In Image Search, the operator allintitle: will return images in files whose names contain the terms that you specify.
+In Google News, the operator allintitle: will return articles whose titles include the terms you specify.

-allinurl: If you start your query with allinurl:, Googlrestricts results tthose containing all the query terms you specify in the URL.
-For example, [ allinurl: google faq ] will return onl documents that contain the words google” and faq ithe URL, such as www.google.com/help/faq.html.
-This functionality can also be obtained through the Advanced Web Search page, undeOccurrences.
+allinurl: If you start your query with allinurl:, Google restricts results to those containing all the query terms you specify in the URL.
+For example, [ allinurl: google faq ] will return only documents that contain the words “google” and “faq” in the URL, such as “www.google.com/help/faq.html”.
+This functionality can also be obtained through the Advanced Web Search page, under Occurrences.

-author: If you include author: iyouqueryGooglwilrestrict your GooglGroups results tinclud newsgroup articles by the author you specify.
+author: If you include author: in your query, Google will restrict your Google Groups results to include newsgroup articles by the author you specify.
 The author can be a full or partial name or email address.
-For example, [ children author:john author:doe ] or [ children author:doe@someaddress.com retur articles tha contai the word children” written by John Doe or doe@someaddress.com.
+For example, [ children author:john author:doe ] or [ children author:doe@someaddress.com ] return articles that contain the word “children” written by John Doe or doe@someaddress.com.
 Google will search for exactly what you specify.
-If your query contains [ author:John Doe ] (with quotes)Googlwon’find articles wherthe author is specified as Doe, John.
+If your query contains [ author:”John Doe” ] (with quotes), Google won’t find articles where the author is specified as “Doe, John.”

-cache: The query cache:url will display Googles cached version of a web page, instead othe curren versio of the page Foexample cache:www.eff.org wil shoGoogles cached versioof the Electronic Frontier Foundation home page.
+cache: The query cache:url will display Google’s cached version of a web page, instead of the current version of the page.
+For example, [ cache:www.eff.org ] will show Google’s cached version of the Electronic Frontier Foundation home page.

 define: If you start your query with define:, Google shows definitions from pages on the web for the term that follows.
 This advanced search operator is useful for finding definitions of words, phrases, and acronyms.
-For example, [define: blog] will show definitions for Blog (weB LOG).
+For example, [define: blog] will show definitions for “Blog” (weB LOG).

-ext: This is an undocumented alias fofiletype:.
+ext: This is an undocumented alias for filetype:.

 filetype: If you include filetype:suffix in your query, Google will restrict the results to pages whose names end in suffix.
-For example, [ web page evaluation checklist filetype:pdf ] will returAdobe Acrobat pdf files that match the terms web, page, evaluation, and checklist.”
+For example, [ web page evaluation checklist filetype:pdf ] will return Adobe Acrobat pdf files that match the terms “web,” “page,” “evaluation,” and “checklist.”
 You can restrict the results to pages whose names end with pdf and doc by using the OR operator, e.g. [email security filetype:pdf OR filetype:doc ].
-When you dont specify a File Format in the Advanced Search Form or the filetype: operator, Google searches a variety ofile formats; see the table in File Type Conversion.
+When you don’t specify a File Format in the Advanced Search Form or the filetype: operator, Google searches a variety of file formats; see the table in File Type Conversion.

 id: This is an undocumented alias for info:.

 info: The query info:URL will present some information about the corresponding web page.
-Foinstance, Info:gothotel.com wil sho informatio abou the nationa hotel directorGotHotel.com home page.
+For instance, [ Info:gothotel.com ] will show information about the national hotel directory GotHotel.com home page.

 Note: There must be no space between the info: and the web page URL.
 This functionality can also be obtained by typing the web page URL directlyinto a Google search box.

 insubject: If you include insubject: in your query, Google will restrict articles in Google Groups to those that contain the terms you specify in the subject.
-For example, [ insubject:” falling asleep ] will return Google Group articles that contain the phrase falling asleep” in the subjectEquivalent to intitle:.
+For example, [ insubject:” falling asleep” ] will return Google Group articles that contain the phrase “falling asleep” in the subject.
+Equivalent to intitle:.

 intext: The query intext:term restricts results to documents containing term in the text.
-For instance, [ Hamish Reid intext:pandemoni ] will retur document tha mention the word pandemonia” in the text, and mention the names Hamish and Reid” anywhere in the document (text or not) Note: There must be no space between the intext: and the following word.
+For instance, [ Hamish Reid intext:pandemonia ] will return documents that mention the word “pandemonia” in the text, and mention the names “Hamish” and “Reid” anywhere in the document (text or not).
+Note: There must be no space between the intext: and the following word.

-IURLs, words are often rutogetherThey need not be run togethewheyou’re using inurl:.
+In URLs, words are often run together.
+They need not be run together when you’re using inurl:.

 link: The query link:URL shows pages that point to that URL.
-For example, to find pages thapoint to GooglGuide’s home page, enter [ link:www.googleguide.com ]
+For example, to find pages that point to Google Guide’s home page, enter: [ link:www.googleguide.com ]

 Find links to the UK Owners Direct home page not on its own site. [ link:www.www.ownersdirect.co.uk -site:ownersdirect.co.uk ]

 Related: The query related:URL will list web pages that are similar to the web page you specify.
-Foinstance, [ related:www.consumerreports.org ] will list web pages that are similar to the Consumer Reports home page.
-Note: Don’t include a space between the related: and thweb page url.
-You can also find similar pages from the Similar pages link on Googlemain results page, and from the similar selector in the Page-Specific Search area of theAdvanced Search page.
-I you expect to search frequently fo similar pages consideinstalling a GoogleScout browser buttonwhich scouts for similar pages.
+For instance, [ related:www.consumerreports.org ] will list web pages that are similar to the Consumer Reports home page.
+Note: Don’t include a space between the related: and the web page url.
+You can also find similar pages from the “Similar pages” link on Google’s main results page, and from the similar selector in the Page-Specific Search area of theAdvanced Search page.
+If you expect to search frequently for similar pages, consider installing a GoogleScout browser button, which scouts for similar pages.

-source: If you include source: in your queryGoogle News wilrestrict your search tarticles from the news source with the ID you specify.
-For example, [ election source:new_york_times ] wilreturarticles witthe word election” that appear in the New York Times.
+source: If you include source: in your query, Google News will restrict your search to articles from the news source with the ID you specify.
+For example, [ election source:new_york_times ] will return articles with the word “election” that appear in the New York Times.

-Tfind a news source ID, enter query that includes a term anthe name of the publicatioyou’re seeking.
-You can also specify the publication name in the news source” field in the Advanced News Search form.
+To find a news source ID, enter a query that includes a term and the name of the publication you’re seeking.
+You can also specify the publication name in the “news source” field in the Advanced News Search form.
 You’ll find the news source ID in the query box, following the source: search operator.
-For example, let’s say you enter the publication name Haaretz ithe News Source box, then you click the Google Search button.
+For example, let’s say you enter the publication name Ha’aretz in the News Source box, then you click the Google Search button.
 The results page appears, and its search box contains [ peace source:ha_aretz subscription_ ].
 This means that the news source ID is ha_aretz subscription_.
-This query will only return articles that includthe word “peace” from thIsraeli newspaper Haaretz.
+This query will only return articles that include the word “peace” from the Israeli newspaper Ha’aretz.

 9. Twitter Search Operators